top of page

 For 3 months:

-• Stay in bed until 7AM + (no exceptions)
+• Stay in bed until 7 AM or later (no exceptions).

-• Keep everything else the same
+• Keep everything else the same.

 Retest at 3 months.